pncit/DattoRmmApi/README.md

 Make sure you have set up an API key for your user account in datto and know what your platform is (see [here](https://help.aem.autotask.net/en/Content/2SETUP/APIv2.htm) for instructions).

-Install and import the powershell module from the powershell gallery with the commands
+Install and import the [PowerShell module from the PowerShell gallery](https://www.powershellgallery.com/packages/DattoRmmApi/) with the commands

 ```powershell
 Install-Module DattoRmmApi